About self‑insurance

 Work-related injuries and illness which occur during the licence period are managed and compensated under the SRC Act.

-Injuries which occurred before the self-insurance licence commenced continue to be managed under state or territory arrangements.
+Injuries which occurred under state and/or territory arrangements before the self-insurance licence commenced continue to be managed under those arrangements.

 Work health and safety is regulated separately.
 See the list of current and former self-insured licensees for each licensee’s work health and safety coverage.